standard-things/esm/README.md

 Unlockables
 ---

-Unlock extra features by specifying options in your .esmrc or `"@std/esm"` field of your package.json.
+Unlock extra features with an options file or the `"@std/esm"` field of your package.json.

+Options may be specified as:

+* JSON in an .esmrc, .esmrc.json, or package.json file
+* JSON or options file path in the `ESM_OPTIONS` environment variable
+* CJS/ESM in an .esmrc.js or .esmrc.mjs file

 Commonly used options may be specified in shorthand form: